ibm-cloud-docs/ContinuousDelivery/cd_data_security.md

 {: #cd_data_security}

 {{site.data.keyword.contdelivery_full}} hosts your databases in a highly available and secure environment:
    * Data is encrypted at rest (GPFS, LUKS, and built-in disk) and in flight (HTTPS and SSH).
 Client and system credentials are stored on encrypted disks.
+Configuration data for tool integrations is encrypted when it is stored in databases that are internal to the {{site.data.keyword.contdelivery_short}} service.
    * The application and data are configured for high availability.
    * Access to data is limited to only those users who require the data to support and maintain the service.